-Description Applications will be reviewed on a rolling-basis.
+Description Applications will be reviewed on a rolling-basis, and this posting will remain open until filled.

-A research opportunity is currently available in the laboratory of Dr. Paul Carlson, in the Office of Vaccines Research and Reviews (OVRR), at the Center for Biologics Evaluation and Research (CBER), Food and Drug Administration (FDA) in Silver Spring, Maryland.
+A research opportunity in projects designed to assess the potential of bacteriophage therapies against Vancomycin resistant Enterococcus species is currently available in the laboratory of Dr. Paul Carlson in the Office of Vaccines Research and Review (OVRR) at the Center for Biologics Evaluation and Research (CBER), Food and Drug Administration (FDA) in Silver Spring, Maryland.